Utah Consumer Privacy Act (UCPA): an overview

 • medical history, mental or physical health condition, or medical treatment or diagnosis by a healthcare professional

-Who does the Utah Consumer Privacy Act apply to?
+Who must comply with the Utah Consumer Privacy Act?

-• conducting business in the state or produces a product or service that is targeted to consumers who are residents of the state;
+• Operate in Utah, either by conducting business there or by offering a product or service to consumers who reside in the state.

 or

-• derives over 50% of the entity’s gross revenue from the sale of personal data and controls or processes personal data of 25,000 or more consumers.
+• derive more than 50 percent of gross revenue from the sale or control of personal data of 25,000 or more consumers

 Exemptions to Utah Consumer Privacy Act compliance